Echinocactus grusonii - Golden Barrel Cactus

 Easy to grow indoors or out, Barrel Cactus need full sun, fast-draining soil, a rare deep watering in summer.
 They'll tolerate extreme heat and drought and are frost hardy to about 30* F. In cool climates, they do just fine in a pot in a sunny window.
 The plants grow very slowly to 3' tall and wide.

 Seeds are easy to germinate.
 Soak overnight, then surface sow on a gritty soil mix, keep them warm and moist (a sheet of glass or clear plastic helps) in bright, filtered light.
 They'll germinate in 4 to 6 weeks.
-These seeds are from a botanical garden and will be true to type.
+These seeds are from a botanical garden we trade seeds with, and will be true to type.